ancnudde/Artificial_intelligence/README.md

 When comparing the two algorithms, we could see that the accuracy of the decision tree is 97.66%, which is still below the neural network's one.

 ### 3.2 Linear regression
+The accuracy of the linear regression on the dataset with peptide signal is 98.12% and the accuracy for the dataset without the signal peptide is lesser, 94.56%.
 ### 3.3 Decision tree
 ### 3.4 Support Vector Machine (SVM)
 ### 3.5 Recurrent Neural Network